Creative Equanimity

 To Speak or not to Speak

-The writing life is one of quiet solitude if writing in crowded spaces is not conducive to creative thought for some.
+A writing life is one of solitude if writing in crowded spaces is not conducive to creative thought.

 Precious moments are often a coffee catch up and soulful reconnecting.

-Being in the moment, in conversation with the person should be valued for the human contact with authentic people who question nothing and accept everything for the sheer pleasure of personal engagement.
+Being in the moment, in conversation with the person should be valued for the human connection with authentic people who do not pry, question only when needing honest clarification, and accept the sheer pleasure of personal engagement.

-Being in conversation with someone, seeing their joy and fears, hearing their laughter and feeling their moments of distress is priceless – no mobile phone interaction or other social media platform can replicate the shared face to face rather than face-time interactions.
-To be able to reach out and touch the hand of someone to console them or share belly-aching laughter is the essence of human communication and interactions.
+Being in conversation with someone, seeing their joy and fear, hearing their laughter and feeling their moments of distress is priceless-no mobile phone interaction or other social media platform can replicate the shared face to face rather than face-time interactions.
+To be able to reach out and touch someone’s hand to console them or share belly-aching laughter is the essence of human communication and interactions.

-I recall some years ago being in a restaurant in LA, having an early dinner, after a day of sightseeing, when I noticed a young family, parents and two children at dinner with heads down, eyes glued to the handheld devices they scrolled through as they ate dinner in silence.
+I recall some years ago being in a restaurant in LA, having an early dinner, after a day of sightseeing, when I noticed a young family, parents and two children at dinner with heads down, eyes glued to their handheld devices as they scrolled through their distractions, eating dinner in silence.

-Looking someone in the eye as they speak to you indicates you are responsive to what they are saying- it makes them feel valued that you are attentive.
+Looking someone in the eye as they speak to you indicates you are present in the moment and responsive to what they are saying.
+Attentiveness says you are valued.

 My idea of good company is the company of clever, well-informed people who have a great deal of conversation; that is what I call good company. ~ Jane Austen